-Pimientos De Pardrón £5; this is a usual suspect for most and an obvious choice for me – just like the other Barrafina’s they were cooked perfectly, plump, oily and salty.
+Pimientos De Pardrón £5; this is a usual suspect for most, and an obvious choice for me – just like the other Barrafina’s they were cooked perfectly, plump, oily and salty.
 The perfect little dish to get the taste buds going.

 First up from the specials were the Caribinero’s.
-They didn’t disappoint with their delicious sweet flesh and lobster-bisque-esque flavour from the head – this is the only time you will see me sucking head!
+They didn’t disappoint with their delicious sweet flesh and lobster-bisque-esque flavour from the head.
+This is the only time you will see me sucking head!
 The one’s at Frith St were more succulent though as they were cooked on the plancha vs under the grill at Drury Lane.

 Crab Bun £8.80 (each).
 This little bun stole the show and my heart.
 It momentarily stopped me in my tracks as I was overwhelmed at how good it was.
-The crab filling was super rich, creamy and the poppy seed topped bun was the perfect foil to soak it all up.
+The crab filling was super rich/creamy and the poppy seed bun was the perfect foil to soak it all up.
 I could have rammed another one down easily.
 If you don’t order this, you WILL miss out.

 Beetroot Salad with White Peach £6.50.
-This arrived at the end, but it made perfect sense in doing so, the beets were super sweet, slightly earthy seasoned and dressed really well.
+This arrived at the end, but it made perfect sense in doing so, the beets were super sweet, slightly earthy and seasoned really well.
 White peach flesh is less acidic than it’s yellow siblings and I couldn’t praise enough on how delicate and sweet they were.

 The damage: Expect to pay £65-£80 per head with wine.

-The good: Service is friendly, well informed, produce smartly sourced and cooked beautifully.
+The good: Service is friendly, well informed, produce is smartly sourced and cooked beautifully.
 It’s a real stand out restaurant let alone tapas bar.
 It has set the bar really high again.

 43 Drury Lane, WC2B 5AJ